JerryJohnThomas/noteon/readme.md

 * welcome to note On
 * Your beautiful looking notes.

+Update: Temporarly Paused, as I found out apples notes web is not too bad, and that takes out all the ios users.

+how to win
+* stats page
+* publish button
+* markdown support
+* future latex support maybe, game changer

 I want to make this app just aesthetically beautiful and get a nice feel on ios, android and windows and web.
 So i want to take my time and do this

 Project init date : 31st August 202